quinn-zilly/io-psych-r4statistics/README.md

-# IO Psychology PhD — R Statistics Knowledge Base
+# SPU IO Psychology — R for Statistics Knowledge Base

 > **A shared archive of R code, analysis files, and project templates for graduate students in the Department of Industrial & Organizational Psychology at SPU.**